rookwood/turnstile/README.md

 }
 ````

+7: In `config/app.php` add an alias for `Role` to `Rookwood\Turnstile\User\Role`.
+As an alternative, you can create your own Role class as long as you have a m:n relationship with your User class.
+If your User class is namespaced, do the same for it.

 ### Usage
 Now that you've done all the set-up, actually using this is fairly easy.
 Any time you want to see if the user is allowed to do something, you just call `$user->can('do_something', array('someData' => 'data needed for evaluation'))`.
 This will return a boolean.
 If it's False, you can get the status code sent by the policy at `Rookwood\Turnstile\Policies\Policy::$policyFailureState`.
 Probably makes sense to import that namespace and have a separate method or class to deal with failures.
-Depending on what they were trying to do, it might even make sense to set a 403 NOT AUTHORIZED on the response header.
+Depending on what the user was trying to do, it might even make sense to set a 403 NOT AUTHORIZED on the response header.
 Obviously this makes more sense for actions trying to access a sensitive area of the site vs checking to see if the user can see a registration link.

 Then you just create your policy class with the execute method and have it return either TRUE or an error status (see example above).
 Add the action name and policy class to the PolicyProvider, and you're good to go.